gentsk77/EECS293/Assignments/PA6/pseudo-code.md

     a global method isValid to validate whether the input IP address string is in valid IPv4 format

 Notice that the range of the IP address object would be 0.0.0.0 - 255.255.255.15, i.e. the last part of the IPv4 address would be partitioned into the range of 0 - 15 to save the space.
-Therefore, there should be in total $256^4 / 16 = 268435456$ IP addresses in total.
+Therefore, there should be in total $256^3 * 16 = 268435456$ IP addresses.

 ---